بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 In contrast to Chick’s god, the true God and the only one worthy of worship, Allah (Glorified and Exalted be He), does not suffer from hunger or thirst:

-“Say: ‘Shall I take for my protector any other than Allah, the Maker of the heavens and the earth?
-And He it is that feedeth but is not fed’” (Surah Al-Anaam, 6:14).
+“Say, ˹O Prophet,˺ ‘Will I take any guardian other than Allah, the Originator of the heavens and the earth, Who provides for all and is not in need of provision?’”
+(Surah Al-Anaam, 6:14).

 John 20:17.